How do you write an anonymous case study worth reading?

 Customers may be even MORE willing to disclose sensitive details and metrics.

-In essence, it gives the customer the freedom to speak more plainly and openly—and often, more thoroughly, too.
+In essence, an anonymous success story gives the customer the freedom to speak more plainly and openly—and often, more thoroughly, too.

 And it MAY give you license to paint an even more dire picture of the situation before you came onto the scene.

 5. Present it in context

 You may worry that your anonymous case study will lack credibility because the customer isn’t named.

 But you can mitigate those concerns by presenting the case study in the context of other case studies where customers ARE named—or even by presenting them in the context of a whole bunch of anonymous case studies if your industry is a particularly sensitive one.

 Taken as a group, your anonymous case studies will have as much standing and credibility as your non-anonymized ones.

 6. Use it as a massive internal rallying tool

 Anonymous case studies can still be used as massive internal rallying tools, even if the customer is never identified.